dougbutner/beta-pseudo/README.md

 ```

-> Please note - Function names and variable names change from psuedo-code to real code to account for character limits and conventions.
+> Please note - Function names and variable names change slightly from psuedo-code to real code to account for character limits and conventions.

 ## Differences from Purple Explainer